HE MU Transmission

 AllocationIndex property correspond to

-the 8-bit indices for each 20 MHz subchannel in the first column of Table 27-24 in .
-The allocation
+the 8-bit indices for each 20 MHz subchannel in the first column of Table 27-26 in .
+The

 When SIGB compression is enabled, the HE-SIG-B field contains only the user field.